 Let’s see what factors need to be taken into consideration.

-The higher the ceiling, the further the light source is from the surface you need to illuminate.
+The higher the ceiling, the further the light source is from the surface you need to illuminate which will require a certain type of downlight fixture.
 When using a downlight with a narrower beam angle such as the LED gimbal (40°) downlight, the intensity of the light that hits the floor is greater than if you use a fixed downlight with a wide beam angle (120°).
 With a wide beam angle, light is dispersed into the air, leaving the surface area darker.

 Task light applications